There are many reasons why using Realm sync is useful for connecting clients and using it as a client/server communication methodology:

-Objects in Realm Database have a auto-updating property, which is appreciated by many client developers.
+Objects in Realm Database have an auto-updating property, which is appreciated by many client developers.
 With Realm sync this automatically extends across devices.
-A update one one device gets synced to the native object in another - automatically.
+An update on one device gets synced to the native object in another - automatically.
 With a notification being available to the event change - or if a view is attached to the object the view will update automatically.
 Who needs push?

 Having multiple clients work with the same data is always a challenge.
 Realm integrates sophisticated merge and conflict resolution that satisfies even complex use cases.